What are ‘care leavers’ entitled to in Scotland?

 Eligible Needs Assessment

-An eligible needs assessment must make sure that any identified needs are met, and provide the advice, guidance and assistance it considers necessary to meet these needs for the Care Experienced person.
+An eligible needs assessment helps make sure that any identified needs are identified, and your local council should provide the advice, guidance and assistance it considers necessary to meet these needs.

-If you are Care Experienced and still being cared for by foster carers, kinship carers or living in a residential house, you may be eligible to remain there up until age 21 under continuing care arrangements.
+If you are ‘looked after’ and still being cared for by foster carers, kinship carers or living in a residential home, you may be eligible to remain where you live until you turn 21 under Continuing Care arrangements.

-Information on continuing care can be found on CELCIS website and Scottish Government website.
+Information on continuing care can be found on CELCIS website, STAF’s Real Toolkit and Scottish Government website.

 Local Services for Care Experienced Young People